When They See Themselves

 Personalization increases engagement, and engagement increases everything else.
 Children pay closer attention to stories that feature them.
 They remember more.
 They request more readings.
 They begin to see themselves as readers, which is often the difference between a child who tolerates books and a child who loves them.

 But there’s a deeper effect that’s harder to measure.
 When a child repeatedly encounters a version of themselves being brave, being kind, being capable, they begin to believe it.
 Stories rehearse identity.
 The child in the book becomes a draft of the child in the world.
+The neuroscience of why this happens is more specific than most people expect — it has to do with how the brain simulates stories it recognizes as about itself.

 Beyond the Name